 Perhaps you are the heartbroken and feeling like you are under a gag rule, smart and articulate, educational interpreter in the Heartland.
 Or you know someone who is.
 If yes, what are your thoughts on this?
 What do you think would bring about change?
 What would lead to the day that your insights, observations, and suggestions as sign language interpreters would be taken more seriously?
 What would elevate the status of interpreters working in educational settings?

-advocacy apps ASL autism behavior cochlear implants college communication communication methods community deaf children education educators hearing loss high school Holidays home IDEA identification IEP infant interpreters language literacy opportunities parents post secondary transition professionals programs resource guide service providers services sign language SLP social development social justice project social stories speech support teachers toddlers transition video visual schedules work
+advocacy apps ASL autism behavior cochlear implants college communication communication methods community deaf children Deaf culture education educators event hearing loss high school Holidays home IDEA identification IEP infant interpreters language literacy opportunities parents post secondary transition professionals programs resource guide service providers services sign language social development social justice project social stories support teachers toddlers transition video visual schedules work